pschool-in/curriculum/content/grammar/new-topics/adjective-2.md

 ```
 Sita was a *young* girl.
 She lived in a *small* village in karnataka.
 One day, on a *cloudy* morning, she went for a walk into the nearby fields.
-She was wearing a *white* frok and a red ribbon.
+She was wearing a *white* frock and a red ribbon.
 After sometime, she came across a hut.
 It was a *small* hut but was *warm* inside.
 Sita was feeling *tired*.
 So, she went inside the hut and slept on the cot.
 Soon a *loud* bang on the door woke her up!